What is Barcelona's famous food? Here is a list of the main local dishes you must try in Barcelona.

-Paella Mixta: this is the most internationally popular version of paella, consisting of mixing seafood and chicken.
+Paella Mixta is the most internationally popular version of paella, consisting of mixing seafood and chicken.
 Usually, it is made with prawns, chicken thighs, and squid, but can vary.

-Paella de Mariscos (Seafood paella): made with a variety of seafood, usually langoustines, prawns, cuttlefish, or squid, and rich, flavorful seafood stock.
+Paella de Mariscos (Seafood paella) is made with a variety of seafood, usually langoustines, prawns, cuttlefish, or squid, and rich, flavorful seafood stock.

-Paella Valenciana (Meat paella): this is the most traditional paella that originated in Valencia.
+Paella Valenciana (Meat paella) is the most traditional paella that originated in Valencia.
 Inside, you will find different types of meat: chicken, rabbit, sometimes snails, and flat beans, peas, artichokes.

 Paella Negra or Arroz negro: seafood paella cooked with cuttlefish or squid ink.
 Ink not only gives this dish black color but enriches it with a very intense seafood flavor.

 These are rice dishes similar to paella but different in ingredients and sometimes the cooking process or the pan used for their elaboration, and therefore carry different names, for example:

 Soupy rice with a lot of seafood and usually a lobster on top, served in a soup bowl.